Mapping Out Your MBA Application Timeline

 Did you know that Stacy Blackman Consulting also offers test prep services?
 Request a free game plan chat with SBC’s lead test prep coach by emailing firstname.lastname@example.org

 Depending on where you are in the process, you may have to take a prep class and perhaps take the test more than once.
-The good news is, Round One is still nine months out on your MBA application timeline.
+The good news is round one is still seven to eight months out on your MBA application timeline.
 So, you have enough time if you get serious soon.

 Bolstering your Quant Profile